Hybrid taxi: Hamburg, Germany

 In November 2008 Hamburg became the first city in Germany to deploy a fleet of 130 environmentally friendly taxis that run on a hybrid electric or natural gas motor.
 Under the program, taxicabs that meet the low-emissions standards are allowed to be branded with an "Eco Taxis" logo.

-London, England
+London, United Kingdom

 The first hybrid taxicab in London entered operations in 2004.
 It was a diesel-electric hybrid black cab.
 The hybrid taxicab was developed by engine designer Azure Dynamics and London Taxis International with support from the Energy Saving Trust and the Department for Transport.

 The LEVC TX black taxi manufactured by the London EV Company commenced service on the streets of London in 2018.
 It is a plug-in hybrid range-extender electric vehicle designed to comply with new regulations, which ban new diesel engined taxis and require a zero-emissions capability.

 New York City, New York

 The City Council passed a bill in 2003 requiring the New York City Taxi and Limousine Commission to set aside a proportion of new taxi medallions to be granted to vehicles that use cleaner fuels.
 The Commission cleared the first six hybrid models to be used as taxicabs by mid-2005 as there were concerns about which hybrids on the market had enough leg room.
 The models authorized were the Ford Escape Hybrid, Toyota Highlander Hybrid, Lexus RX 400h, Toyota Prius, Honda Accord Hybrid, and Honda Civic Hybrid.
 The first 27 hybrid taxis entered service in November 2005.

 As integral part of the 2007 PlaNYC, Mayor Bloomberg set the goal of reducing greenhouse gas emissions by 30 percent by 2030.
 For this purpose, its component GreeNYC plan established that all new taxi vehicles entering the fleet beginning in October 2008 should have a fuel economy of 25 mpgus, rising to 30 mpgus for cars entering the fleet in October 2009.
 Since hybrid cars were at that time the only vehicles that could meet those fuel standards, it was expected that most of New York's 13,000 taxis would be hybrids by 2012.